INDIA bloc formed just to capture power and loot the public: Jharkhand BJP - The Statesman

+INDIA bloc formed just to capture power and loot the public: Jharkhand BJP

+He said in the INDI alliance, the discussion is on who will capture how many seats and their deadlock is still going on regarding that.

+Flaying the opposition, Jharkhand’s BJP spokesperson Pratul Shah Deo on Monday said that discord in the INDIA bloc is bound to happen, as the alliance was formed to capture power and loot public’s money.

-Flaying the opposition, Jharkhand’s BJP spokesperson Pratul Shah Deo Monday said discord in the INDIA alliance is bound to happen, as the alliance was formed to capture power and loot public’s money.
+Flaying the opposition, Jharkhand’s BJP spokesperson Pratul Shah Deo on Monday said that discord in the INDIA bloc is bound to happen, as the alliance was formed to capture power and loot public’s money.

 He said in the INDI alliance, the discussion is on who will capture how many seats and their deadlock is still going on regarding that. ”You can see the difference between NDA and INDIA.
 We not only stitched the alliance but also announced candidates for 77 seats till now. ”

-He said candidates will be announced for four seats also today or tomorrow, adding that ”…and they (INDIA bloc) have not yet prepared the blueprint of the alliance.”
+The BJP leader said that candidates will be announced for four seats also today or tomorrow, adding that ”…they (INDIA bloc) have not yet prepared the blueprint of the alliance.”

-He told reporters that nepotism is when 14-15 members of the same family occupy various positions in the party or become MPs, MLAs, Chief Ministers, Deputy Chief Ministers.

 In a post on X, Shah Deo wrote, ”NDA was the first to announce the alliance and now BJP has also announced the candidates.
 On the contrary, there is a tussle going on in the ruling alliance for seats.
 RJD has raised the voice of rebellion.
 For them, self-interest is important, not public interest.
 Anyway, what else can you expect from the ruling coalition whose common minimum program includes mining scam, stone scam, coal scam, transfer posting scam, sand scam and land scam?”